-- Explain how standard anatomical position, directional terms, body planes, and cavities are used to pinpoint precise locations on or in the body. - Apply anatomical terminology to describe body directions, surfaces, regional landmarks, and body planes. - Define each component of the structural system: cell, tissue, organ, organ system.
+- Explain how standard anatomical position, directional terms, body planes, and cavities are used to pinpoint precise locations on or in the body. - Apply anatomical terminology to describe body directions, surfaces, regional landmarks, and body planes.

-- Explain how each component of the structural system increases in complexity. - Define the four tissue types and describe how each functions in the body. - Explain the primary functions of each body system and the major organs of each system. - Analyze the role of homeostasis and the mechanisms that maintain homeostasis. - Contrast negative and positive feedback loops. - Analyze the body's need for nutrients, oxygen, water, body temperature, and atmospheric pressure. - Justify the need for maintaining boundaries, movement, responsiveness, digestion, metabolism, excretion, reproduction, and growth.
+- Define each component of the structural system: cell, tissue, organ, organ system and explain how they increase in complexity. - Define the four tissue types and describe how each functions in the body. - Explain the primary functions of each body system and the major organs of each system. - Analyze the role of homeostasis and the mechanisms that maintain homeostasis. - Contrast negative and positive feedback loops. - Analyze the body's need for nutrients, oxygen, water, body temperature, and atmospheric pressure. - Justify the need for maintaining boundaries, movement, responsiveness, digestion, metabolism, excretion, reproduction, and growth.